apache/airflow/UPDATING.md

   airflow.mypy.plugin.decorators
 ```

-### XCom Values can no longer be changed from the Webserver
+### XCom Values can no longer be added or changed from the Webserver

-Since XCom values can contain pickled data, we would no longer allow changing
+Since XCom values can contain pickled data, we would no longer allow adding or
-XCom values from the UI.
+changing XCom values from the UI.

 ### Use project_id argument consistently across GCP hooks and operators